Gunbot vs Zenbot: Which Crypto Trading Bot Is Better?

 Deployment and API Key Security

-Gunbot ships as a downloadable package that you run on your own computer, a home server, or any VPS.
-Installers exist for Windows, macOS, major Linux distros, and even Raspberry Pi.
+Gunbot ships as a downloadable package you run on your computer, home server, or VPS.
+Installers exist for Windows, macOS, major Linux distros, and Raspberry Pi.
 Because everything runs locally, your exchange API key and secret never leave your machine.

-Zenbot is also self-hosted, but you install it via npm and interact exclusively in the terminal.
-Like Gunbot, the API secret remains on your hardware, but you must handle environment variables and process managers yourself.
+Zenbot is also self-hosted, but you install it via npm and work entirely in the terminal.
+Like Gunbot, the API secret stays on your hardware, but you manage environment variables and process managers yourself.

-Bottom line: Both bots keep credentials local, but Gunbot is faster to deploy and friendlier for non-developers.
+Bottom line: Both bots keep credentials local, but Gunbot deploys faster and is more approachable for non-developers.

 Pricing and Long-Term Value